fbeltrao/traefik-on-service-fabric/Examples/Readme.md

       </StatelessServiceType>
     ```

-2. Since the API will be available on {domain}/api/product we don't need CORS enabled anymore (XMLHttpRequest will be in same domain).
-Remove CORS support by editing the Startup.cs file.
+2. Since the API will be available on {domain}/api/product we don't need CORS (XMLHttpRequest will be in same domain).
+Remove CORS support by editing the Startup.cs file and commenting/removing the code that enables it.
 ```c#
 public class Startup
 {